 Wales played their first match on home soil nearly a year after making their international debut against Scotland in Glasgow.
 Their first home match, played against the same opponent at the Racecourse Ground in Wrexham, saw them suffer a 2-0 defeat.

-The early years of football saw the home nations take an insular approach and Wales did not play a match outside of the British Isles until they travelled to Paris in 1933 to take on France.
+The early years saw the home nations take an insular approach and Wales did not play a match outside of the British Isles until they travelled to Paris in 1933 to take on France.

 Along with the rest of the Home Nations, Wales rejoined FIFA in 1946 and embarked upon their first qualifying campaign ahead of the 1950 World Cup.

 With the Home Nation Championship serving as their qualifying group, Wales missed out in 1950 and again in 1954 after finishing last in the four-team tournament.

 There was a change in qualifying route for the 1958 World Cup with a very good Wales team drawn against tricky opponents in Czechoslovakia and East Germany.

 Wales won both their home games but lost in Leipzig and Prague.
 Des Palmer rattled in a hat-trick against East Germany in Cardiff, but those would be his final goals for his country.

 Initially, it seemed as though manager Jimmy Murphy had failed to lead Wales' golden generation to the World Cup but an unconventional path presented itself.